Alphadexter17/EmailReplier/README.md

-# ✉️ Auto Email Writer
+# ✉️ Auto Email Replier

 A full-stack application that automatically generates email content using the **Gemini AI API**.
 Built with **Spring Boot** (Java) for the backend and **React.js** for the frontend.